j-sieben/SCT/README.md

 ## The approach of State Chart Toolkit

 Here, SCT steps in with a new approach.
-Rather than trying to control many DA on a page, all of them are replace by a single DA, controlling a greater number of items in one go.
+Rather than trying to control many DA on a page, all of them are replaced by a single DA, controlling a greater number of items in one go.
 Despite the DA approach of implementing logic outside the server in JavaScript, SCT implements the logic within the database, moving case trees to a SQL expression.

 The basic principle is already known as a [Decision Table](https://en.wikipedia.org/wiki/Decision_table) pattern.
 But SCT is not an implementation of that pattern in PL/SQL or SQL but lends some basic ideas of this pattern to allow for a meta data driven approach to controling complex state on an APEX page.